-The workers compensation adjuster, who is often dealing with attorneys out to maximize the cost of the workers comp claim, or with employee claimants who are attempting to commit fraud, may be tempted to fight fire with fire.
-The adjuster should always handle the claim in a totally ethical manner.
+The workers’ compensation adjuster, who is often dealing with attorneys out to maximize the cost of the workers’ comp claim, or with employee claimants who are attempting to commit fraud, may be tempted to fight fire with fire.
+The adjuster should always handle the claim in an ethical manner.
 If an adjuster is doing any of the following, stop everything and discuss the adjuster’s actions with the adjuster.

 Unfair claim practices by the adjuster include:

 - Failing to contact the injured employee (hoping the employee will not pursue the claim)

 - Failing to file all necessary state forms

 - Recording the employee’s statement when the employee is under the influence of medications or distracted by pain

 - Failing to provide a copy of a recorded statement or written statement when one is requested

 - Recording telephone calls without the other party’s knowledge of the call being recorded

 - Knowingly documenting the file notes with inaccurate information

 - Intentionally not returning phone calls of the employee or medical provider in an effort to discourage the claim